felikz97/alx-graphql-0x00/episode/README.md

-# Episode by ID Query — ALX GraphQL 0x00
+# Paginated Episodes — ALX GraphQL 0x00

-This directory contains a GraphQL query and output for fetching a specific episode by ID using the Rick and Morty GraphQL API.
+This directory contains GraphQL queries and output files to fetch paginated episode lists using the Rick and Morty GraphQL API.

-## Fields Queried
+## Queried Fields

 - id
 - name